henhouseai/henhouse/README.md

 ## Deployment

-The Henhouse Framework is designed for deployment on Linux servers (developed and tested on Ubuntu, but should work on most Linux distributions), with desktop/laptop development tools (Cursor app on Windows/Mac/Linux) working in conjunction with the server deployment.
+The Henhouse Framework is designed for deployment on Linux servers (developed and tested on Ubuntu Server 24.x on B-Link mini S hardware with Intel N150 processor, 16GB RAM, 512GB SSD, but should work on most Linux distributions and hardware configurations), with desktop/laptop development tools (Cursor app on Windows/Mac/Linux) working in conjunction with the server deployment.

+**Hardware Testing**: Henhouse is tested on B-Link mini S mini PCs (Intel N150, 16GB RAM, 512GB SSD) running Ubuntu Server 24.x.
+The system is designed to scale from a single deployment box to a cluster of 4-5 boxes (or more) for optimization and load distribution.

 **Deployment Philosophy**: Henhouse follows a **"set it up once, deploy repeatedly"** philosophy.
 After initial one-time setup (installation, database initialization, HTTP configuration), subsequent deployments are simple: pull the latest code and run `sudo hen deploy`.
 The deployment system automatically manages services, permissions, and file copying.